 But at the time, I was faced with a problem.
-Well, two problems if you count being engaged, but besides that, I had the problem of needing to get a queen size bed up my stairway that was simply not high enough at one point to allow a mattress and box springs of that size to fit through.
+Well, two problems, if you count being engaged, but besides that, I needed to get a queen size bed up a stairway that was simply not high enough at one point to allow a mattress and box springs of that size to fit through.

-I have four suggestions for solving this problem—not the engagement, the other problem—and each will require a bit of an adjustment.
-The first two suggestions will require an adjustment to your house.
-The second two suggestions will require an adjustment to your attitude about beds.
+I have four suggestions for solving this problem, and each will require a bit of an adjustment.
+The first two are the most difficult and require an adjustment to your house.
+The second two require an adjustment to your attitude about beds.

-The secret in using this method without the trial and error process is to measure the width of the mattress from the bottom edge on one side, to the top edge on the other.
+The secret to using this method without the trial-and-error process is to measure the width of the mattress from the bottom edge on one side, to the top edge on the other.
 This will provide you with the widest measurement for the width of the mattress.
 Now measure the distance from each step to the closest place on the ceiling.
 Find the narrowest opening (step to ceiling) and take out the steps up to that point.
 You should be able to get the bed through.

 Measure the Mattress at Its Widest Dimension, i.e. Diagonally, Corner to Corner

-Second Suggestion for Getting a Large Mattress Upstairs: Put the Mattress Through an Upstairs Window
+Second Suggestion: Put the Mattress Through an Upstairs Window

-The second suggestion that will require an adjustment to your house is to remove an upstairs window, casing and all.
+The second suggestion is to remove an upstairs window, casing and all.
 Be sure to measure the window and the bed before you start to be sure the bed will fit through.
 If it will fit, just find a way to get the mattress and box spring up to and through the window, and you are all set.

-Third Suggestion for Getting a Large Mattress Upstairs: Purchase a Split Queen or King Size Bed
+Third Suggestion: Purchase a Split Queen or King Size Bed

-The next two possible solutions will require an adjustment to your attitudes about beds because I will be suggesting alternative types of beds to what we are accustomed too.
+The next two solutions will require an adjustment to your attitudes about beds, because I will be suggesting buying an alternative type.

 The first will require the least amount of adjustment on your part.
-Typically we purchase a mattress and box spring in a total of two pieces.
-Queen and king size beds can be purchased as two mattresses and two box springs, thereby enabling them to fit up the stairway.
-These are referred to as a split queen and a split king.
-A queen size bed is about 60” wide and a king is about 76” wide.
-So just cut those numbers in half to know how big each half of the split bed will be.
+Queen and king size beds can be purchased as two mattresses and two box springs put together, thereby enabling them to fit up the stairway.
+These are referred to as a "split" queen or king.

-Fourth Suggestion for Getting a Large Mattress Upstairs: Look Into Alternative Types of Beds
+Fourth Suggestion: Look Into Alternative Types of Beds

-I travel full time in my work, so I am constantly changing apartments and beds.
+I travel full time for my work, so I am constantly changing apartments and beds.
 While in Philadelphia, I rented a third floor apartment with an extremely small staircase in every dimension.
 Only after signing the rental agreement did I think about a bed, since the apartment was not furnished.
 The only traditional bed that would have fit would have been a twin.
 No thanks.
 So I began researching alternatives.
 I ended up at Bed, Bath and Beyond, looking at the Aerobed.
-They have an assortment of options, including heights, widths as well as with and without inflatable headboards.
+They come in an assortment of heights and widths, with or without inflatable headboards.

-I settled on a queen size Aerobed that was the same height as a traditional queen size mattress and box spring.
+I settled on a that was the same height as a traditional queen size.
 I also like the inflatable headboard, as it gives me something to lean on as I read in bed.
-This was so successful, that I can now rent unfurnished apartments wherever I go because I have my Aerobed with me.
+This purchase was so successful that I can now rent unfurnished apartments wherever I go because I have my Aerobed with me. queen size Aerobed

-You may be skeptical about using an air bed as your primary bed.
-I am willing to bet that if you didn’t already know this was an air bed, you would not even question that it was not a traditional mattress.
+You may be skeptical about using an air bed as your primary bed, but I am willing to bet that if you didn’t know it was an air bed, you might not even question that it was not a traditional mattress.